Welcome to Fiji

 Another attraction in Fiji is the Mariamma Temple.
 Located in the capital city of Suva, the temple is home to the annual South Indian fire-walking festival.
 Even if you are not there for the festival, there is plenty to see and do!

-Best Cities to Visit in Fiji
+Best Towns to Visit in Fiji

 Suva is the capital of Fiji and host to many museums and gardens that outline the culture and growth of the country.
 Churches and temples are common, and are all available to visit, as long as you adhere to the local customs each one insists upon.
 The city has a multicultural population and reaps all the benefits of that with fine, diverse restaurants, a wide range of religious facilities and a culture of peace and respect.
 For a major city, crime levels are extremely low.
 Suva is also the site of the presidential home which is worth a visit for its architectural splendour.
 Many rainforest tours are available from the city, giving an experience of a true rainforest with all its flora, fauna and wildlife.